kevinbader/dank-selfhosted/README.md

 <img src="https://i.imgur.com/A46hkpd.gif" width="300">

 Hi!
-This is my ansible playbook for self-hosting your own email, web hosting, XMPP chat, Matrix Homeserver, Tiny Tiny RSS, and and DNS records using [OpenBSD](https://www.openbsd.org/).
+This is my ansible playbook for self-hosting your own email, web hosting, XMPP chat, Matrix Homeserver, Tiny Tiny RSS, Git repos, and and DNS records using [OpenBSD](https://www.openbsd.org/).
 I use it to host everything on [c0ffee.net](https://www.c0ffee.net), but you can easily adapt it for your own domain by setting a few variables in `vars.yml`.